Sole Trader vs Limited Company: How to set up a business.

 4. Raising funding

 Securing funding or raising capital as a limited company can be an easier route than a sole trader.
-Limited companies can offer shares, which can provide capital for the business to expand.
+Limited companies can offer shares, providing capital for the business to expand.
 These shares are available to current shareholders or new investors.

 Also, limited companies can still borrow money from banks.
 It means that business owners and company directors have more options to choose from when looking for further investment in their business.